BarbaraMath/Lexical_Decision_Task/README.md

 What is more, it has been observed that decision maker is able to identify the correct word faster, when they are presented with pairs of semantically related words (e.g. doctor- nurse) in comparison to unrelated stimuli (e.g. doctor – butter).
 This phenomenon is called _semantic priming_ and it occurs because the priming word activates related concepts in the lexicon, facilitating the recognition of the word presented afterwards (Joordens & Becker, 1997).

 ### Stimuli
 The word pairs are based on the study of White (1986), but many of them have been assigned randomly to their opposite category (related words-related non-words and vice versa).
 Also, the pseudo-words were created by the Multilingual Pseudo-word Generator 'Wuggy' (Keuleers & Brysbaert, 2010) and consist of degraded real words with an overlap of 2/3.
-We collected 45 pairs in each of the four categories, resulting in 180 trials.
+We collected 45 pairs<sup>1</sup> in each of the four categories, resulting in 180 trials.
 Participants are presented with pairs of words; first the priming word flashes very quickly, and then the target word is presented, and they have to decide if it is a word or a pseudo-word.
 In an effort to manipulate the difficulty of the task, we chose only non-words that are orthographically legal (e.g. pluset).
 We avoided orthographically illegal words (e.g. brnae) and pseudo- homophones (e.g. brane) (Yap, Balota & Tan, 2012).

+<sup>1</sup> word pairs have not been uploaded yet, neither the condition mat files, which are requested in order to run the experiment

 ### Hypotheses:
 1. RTs for recognizing semantically related words will be faster than RT for recognizing semantically unrelated words.